Advanced Computer Science

 Course content

 The aim of the course is to provide preparation appropriate for undertaking a PhD programme in computer science.
 Students select five taught modules from a wide range of advanced topics in computer science from networking and systems measurements to category theory, and topics in natural language processing.
-Students may also choose from a selection of topics borrowed from the Department of Engineering.
 Additionally, students take a mandatory, ungraded course in research skills which includes core and optional topics.

 Students also undertake a research project over two terms and submit a project report in early June.
 Research topic selection and planning occurs in the first term and the work is undertaken in subsequent terms.
 The taught modules are delivered in a range of styles.
 For example, there are traditional lecture courses, lecture courses with associated practical classes, reading clubs, and seminar style modules.